siincerity/Mistys_Adventure/readme.md

- # Misty's Adventure - Back End
+# Misty's Adventure
 Welcome to **Misty's Adventure**.
 The game where you can fish for how you feel!
+Here you can find all of the components and functions for the game!

+# Technical Components

+ - Raspberry Pi with an internet connection
+ - RFID scanner and RFID Tags
+ - LED strips
+ - Screen or tablet that can connect to the internet
+ - Speakers

+# Misty's Adventure - Back End
-This markdown file will cover all of the functions to get the back-end of the application all in working order!
+ This section will cover all of the functions to get the back end of the application all in working order!

 # Files